Skip to main content

 «Trattado grande de musica pratica»

-This site is part of the FWO-funded doctoral project Renaissance Improvised Counterpoint: Rethinking Concept, Cognition, and Aural Foundations (working title, FWO Project no. 11A9922N), conducted by Vicente Parrilla at KU Leuven / LUCA School of Arts / docARTES.
+This site forms part of the research outputs generated within the FWO-funded doctoral project Renaissance Improvised Counterpoint: Rethinking Concept, Cognition, and Aural Foundations (project no. 11A9922N), conducted by Vicente Parrilla at KU Leuven / LUCA School of Arts / docARTES.

-1. aranda.improvisedcounterpoint.com — Mateo de Aranda, Tractado de canto llano y contrapunto (1535)
+1. aranda.improvisedcounterpoint.com — Mateo de Aranda, Tractado de canto mensurable y contrapuncto (1535)

 3. Site structure and purpose

-Every example can be heard in newly recorded instrumental performances forming part of the six-volume Corpus of Recorded Counterpoint Examples, created within this doctoral project.
-These recordings were made in a home-studio environment; listening with headphones is therefore recommended.
-The website’s structure follows the original chapter sequence and foliation of Lusitano’s treatise and is accessible through the site’s top and footer navigation menus.
+These recordings were produced in a controlled home-studio environment; listening with headphones is therefore recommended.
+The structure of the site follows the original chapter sequence and foliation of the manuscript and can be navigated through the main and footer menus.

 4. A note on the first-draft English translation

-This site includes a first-draft, work-in-progress English translation of Vicente Lusitano’s Libro segundo: De contrapunto, completed in 2021.
-It has not yet undergone full editorial revision and should not be cited in scholarly work in its current form.
+This site includes a provisional English translation of Libro segundo: De contrapunto, completed in 2021.
+The translation has not yet undergone full editorial revision and should not be cited in its current form.
 A substantially revised version is planned for 2026.
-Read more about the translation.
+Further information is available here.

-5. Editorial marks used in the work-in-progress English translation
+5. Editorial marks used in the provisional English translation

-• [Square brackets] indicate Lusitano’s own corrections (additions, modifications, or deletions) introduced by the author in the manuscript during a later phase of revision.
+• [Square brackets] indicate Lusitano’s own authorial corrections in the manuscript.

-• The sign Marg. marks passages added by Lusitano as marginal entries.
+• The sign Marg. marks marginal additions by Lusitano.

 • [Bold brackets] indicate additions by the translator.

-• Words written between dots in the manuscript (·fefaut,· ·mi· contra ·fa·) are rendered in italics: fefaut, mi contra fa.
+• Words written between dots in the manuscript are rendered in italics.

 6. Example numbering system

-The modern transcriptions and recordings presented here form part of an open research dataset archived on Zenodo, with accompanying source files and documentation maintained in a public GitHub repository, ensuring citability, transparency, and long-term accessibility.
-All materials—texts, transcriptions, and recordings—are freely available for study, teaching, and performance.
+The materials presented on this site form part of open research datasets archived on Zenodo and integrated within the Improvised Counterpoint Sources and Corpora research infrastructure.
+Source files, editorial documentation, and version histories are maintained in public GitHub repositories, ensuring transparency, citability, and long-term accessibility.
+All texts, transcriptions, and recordings are freely available for research, teaching, and performance.

 8. Acknowledgements

-This research was generously funded by the Research Foundation - Flanders (FWO) (Project no. 11A9922N).
-Thanks to Kirby for supporting this project with a free license and to Daniel Guillan for his invaluable guidance on all things web-related, generously shared over many years.
+This research was funded by the Research Foundation – Flanders (FWO) (Project no. 11A9922N).
+Thanks are due to Kirby for providing a licence that supported the development of this digital corpus, and to Daniel Guillan for sustained guidance on all things web-related, generously shared over many years.